EXTEND-IA

 Limitations & Criticisms

-- Smallest of the 2015 thrombectomy trials (n=70) — stopped at first interim analysis, raising concerns about effect size overestimation.
+- Smallest of the 2015 thrombectomy trials (n=70) — stopped early at first interim analysis, raising concerns about effect size overestimation (acknowledged by the authors).

 - Highly selected population: required CT perfusion with automated RAPID software, IV tPA eligibility, and favorable mismatch profile — may not generalize to patients without perfusion imaging access.